SajixInc/Rasabot/README.md

-So now you have connected an Open Api in rasa Chatbot Web ui, I surely recommend to refer rasa Documents for Understanding Better [Document](https://rasa.com/docs/).
+**So now you have connected an Open API in RASA Chatbot Web UI.
+For more details releated to RASA you can always refer to the latest documents and releases on Rasa.com or [Rasa Docs](https://rasa.com/docs/rasa/)**
 <p align="center">
 <img src="https://vivifyassets.s3.ap-south-1.amazonaws.com/cropped-vivify_login.png" margin_left="100"/>
 </p>